jquery/learn.jquery.com/page/events/introduction-to-custom-events.md

 Why should you care?
 An example is probably the best way to explain.
 Suppose you have a lightbulb in a room in a house.
-The lightbulb is currently turned on, and it&rsquo;s controlled by two three-way switches and a clapper:
+The lightbulb is currently turned on, and it's controlled by two three-way switches and a clapper:

 ```
 <div class="room" id="kitchen">